 The Citizen's Police Academy is a seven week program designed to provide Covina residents and people that work in Covina first hand information about how their police department works, to increase understanding between citizens and the police through education, making it easier for police and citizens to find realistic solutions to neighborhood problems.
 Participation requires a commitment of one night a week for a seven week period.
-Classes are typically held on Wednesday evenings from 6:00pm to 9:00pm at the police facility located at 444 N. Citrus Avenue in Covina.
+Classes are held on Thursday evenings from 6:00pm to 9:00pm at the police facility located at 444 N. Citrus Avenue in Covina.

 If you wish to be considered for participation in our next Citizen's Academy, or for questions regarding the Academy, you may contact Community Services Specialist Candace Bobkiewicz by email or phone at